harukazepc/TiImobile4Android/README.md

 TiImobileAndroid
 ===========================================

-Nend module for Titanium Mobile (Android).
+i-mobile module for Titanium Mobile (Android).
-This module uses Nend Android SDK.
+This module uses i-mobile Android SDK.

 HOW TO USE IT
 -----------------------------